Enovale/matrix-url-previewer-bot/Readme.md

 ## To website owners

-[Matrix](https://matrix.org) is a protocol for messaging apps, similar to Discord and WhatsApp.
+[Matrix](https://matrix.org) is a protocol to build messaging apps, similar to Discord and WhatsApp.
 However, Matrix is more similar to email — different organizations allow users to register Matrix accounts under their servers, and different organizations can communicate with each other.

 Matrix-URL-Previewer-Bot extracts links from Matrix chatrooms and display previews like this: